RL with KL penalties is better viewed as Bayesian inference: Fine-tuning language models using standard RL and distribution collapse

 This failure mode is not purely theoretical.
 Empirically, distribution collapse induced by maximising reward manifests as decreased fluency and diversity of samples from the LM, which can be measured in terms of perplexity, entropy and the frequency of repetitions.
 Degeneration of this kind was observed in multiple language generation tasks ranging from translation \citep{choshen2019weaknesses}, summarisation \citep{PaulusXS18}, story generation \citep{RL_TambwekarDMMHR19}, video captioning \citep{PasunuruB17}, dialogue \citep{KL_jaquesK19}, to code generation \citep{korbak2021energybased} and LM debiasing \citep{khalifa_2021}.

 While the distribution collapse problem is exacerbated by RL failure modes such as insufficient exploration or reward hacking, it is distinct from exploration-exploitation trade-off or reward misspecification.
 Even with perfect exploration (if we sampled sequences uniformly from $\mathcal{X}$ as opposed to sampling from $\pi_\theta$), the optimal policy will still put all probability mass on $x^*$.
-Similarly, even if $r$ perfectly captures human preferences across the whole space of possible sequences $\mathcal{X}$ and if $x^*$ is truly the best thing, we still wouldn’t want the LM to generate only $x^*$.
-Essentially, the distribution collapse problem arises from the fact that the RL objective for LM alignment is flawed: it doesn’t care about preserving distributional properties of an LM and will always penalise the LM for putting any probability mass on non-optimal sequences until the LM collapses into a degenerate distribution.
+Similarly, even if $r$ perfectly captures human preferences across the whole space of possible sequences $\mathcal{X}$ and if $x^*$ is truly the best thing, we still would not want the LM to generate only $x^*$.\footnote{There is a case to be made that in conditional generation (e.g. translation or summarisation) one really cares \emph{only} about the single best output for a given context (e.g. summary of a document).
+There are still, however, substantial benefits of caring about distributional aspects in conditional generation.
+First, when the LM produces a full distribution, we are able to measure its uncertainty.
+For larger models, these uncertainty estimates happen to be well-calibrated and allow for safer deployment in high-stakes scenarios \citep{mostly_know}.
+Second, MAP estimates of the output distribution (the single, most likely output) are frequently of poor quality and can be substantially improved upon with decoding procedures taking into account the entire distribution, e.g. minimum Bayes risk in translation \citep{eikema-aziz-2020-map} or self-consistency chain-of-thought in question answering \citep{self-consistency}. \citet{cascades} provide a unifying perspective on multi-step generation as latent variable modelling.} Essentially, the distribution collapse problem arises from the fact that the RL objective for LM alignment is flawed: it does not care about preserving distributional properties of an LM and will always penalise the LM for putting any probability mass on non-optimal sequences until the LM collapses into a degenerate distribution.